The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 We always fear what we don't understand.

-Through understanding, you can greatly reduce the fear and rein in the panic response.
+Through understanding, you can significantly reduce the fear and rein in the panic response.

 Knowledge is power!

-(For more on understanding how anxiety works and the processes behind anxiety in general check our our in-depth guide HERE)
+(For more on understanding how anxiety works and the processes behind anxiety in general, check out our in-depth guide HERE.)

-What you put into your body has a direct effect on your brain and nervous system.
+What you put into your body directly affects your brain and nervous system.

 The intense physical and mental effects of a panic attack can be instigated or made worse by certain dietary and lifestyle factors.

-When we cut out these “triggers” and make positive changes in our lives we can greatly reduce the severity and frequency of panic attacks and even eliminate them entirely.
+When you cut out these "triggers" and make positive changes in your life, you can greatly reduce the severity and frequency of panic attacks and even eliminate them entirely.

-One of the greatest contributors to panic attacks in our diet is the excessive consumption of caffeine and other stimulants such as energy supplements
+One of the most significant contributors to panic attacks in a diet is the excessive consumption of caffeine and other stimulants such as energy supplements.

-Reducing or eliminating your intake of caffeine and stimulants can greatly reduce the number and/or severity of panic attacks
+Reducing or eliminating your intake of caffeine and stimulants can reduce the number and/or severity of panic attacks.

-In recent years there has developed a scientific link between gut health and brain/emotional health.
+In recent years, a scientific link has been developed between gut health and brain/emotional health.

-Certain digestive and GI disorders can increase the likelihood of experiencing these negative effects.
+Certain digestive and GI disorders can increase the likelihood of experiencing these adverse effects.

 Legal and illegal drugs that affect the brain and nervous system can contribute to panic attacks – either through their excessive use or the result of discontinuation.

-Marijuana, for example, has been known to reduce anxiety in some people but for others can give rise to extreme anxiety and panic.
+Marijuana, for example, has been known to reduce anxiety in some people, but for others, it can give rise to extreme anxiety and panic.

-The discontinuation of alcohol or stopping a daily dose of medication like an SSRI or Benzodiazepine (Xanax, Klonapin, etc.) can lead to panic attacks and overall increased anxiety
+The discontinuation of a daily medication like an SSRI (Zoloft, Prozac, Lexapro, etc.) or a Benzodiazepine med (Xanax, Klonopin, etc.) can lead to panic attacks and overall increased anxiety.

-Just as important as dietary triggers, lifestyle triggers or stressors can wreak havoc on our mental and emotional health leading to anxiety and panic attacks
+Just as important as dietary triggers, lifestyle triggers or stressors can wreak havoc on a person's mental and emotional health, leading to anxiety and panic attacks.

-There is a seemingly infinite number of life stressors but all fall under 4 major areas of life: Career/Money, Love/Relationships, Leisure/Free Time and Deeper Meaning/Purpose
+There are seemingly infinite life stressors, but nearly all fall under 4 major areas of life: Career/Money, Love/Relationships, Leisure/Free Time, and Deeper Meaning/Purpose.

-Having too much or not enough in any of these major areas tends to lead to anxiety and suffering for most people.
+Having too much stress and/or not enough time to dedicate to or low-quality experiences in any of these significant areas tends to lead to anxiety and suffering for most people.

 While it's easy to put lip service to making “life changes,” it can be much more complicated than that.

-Regardless, we can take action (even if it's the smallest action) to try to make the necessary changes in our lives.
+Regardless, you can take action (even if it's the smallest) to make the necessary changes in your life.

-Whenever and wherever possible, reducing negative stressors can help to greatly reduce our anxiety and feelings of panic.
+Whenever and wherever possible, reducing negative stressors can help significantly reduce anxiety and feelings of panic.

 Eliminating caffeine was the very first step I took to overcome my panic attacks in my late teen years.

-I was consuming coffee in the morning and then multiple Mountain Dews throughout the day.
+I consumed several cups of coffee in the morning and then multiple Mountain Dews throughout the day.

-But I love coffee… I drink a cup nearly every morning now and have done so for the past few years.
+But I love coffee… I drink a cup nearly every morning and have done so for the past few years; however, I keep it in moderation.

-By shoring up other areas of my diet and lifestyle and practicing the strategies I mention in this article, panic attacks haven't been an issue for me for well over a decade – even with the caffeine.
+By shoring up other areas of my diet and lifestyle and practicing the strategies I mention in this article, panic attacks haven't been an issue for me for well over a decade – even with a daily dose of caffeine.

-In fact, caffeine and other stimulants are such a major instigator for panic attacks in many people, it's usually one of the first things I recommend changing in order to reduce the number and severity of panic attacks.
+In fact, caffeine and other stimulants are such significant instigators of panic attacks in many people it's usually one of the first things I recommend changing to reduce the number and severity of panic attacks.

-While reducing or eliminating caffeine and other stimulants may not “cure” your panic attacks completely, if you consume a lot on a daily basis, I can almost guarantee that cutting back will reduce the intensity of the panic at the very least.
+While reducing or eliminating caffeine and other stimulants may not "cure" your panic attacks completely, if you consume a lot daily, I can almost guarantee that cutting back will reduce the intensity of the panic.

 Start a Daily Practice

-Starting a daily practice of some kind is a vitally important strategy that helps to develop the ability to face the storm without being carried away by it.
+Starting a daily practice is a vitally important strategy for developing the ability to face the storm without being carried away by it.

 A daily practice could be a meditation or mindfulness practice.

-You could take time each day for deep relaxation or practicing techniques such as Qi-Gong, Tai-Chi or EFT.
+You could take time daily for deep relaxation or practice techniques such as Qi-Gong, Tai-Chi, or EFT.

 Or you could practice something like deep breathing throughout the day.

-An effective daily practice is any practice that we perform each day that allows us to turn our attention inward and moves us toward achieving conscious relaxation, greater awareness and/or letting go of mental and emotional patterns.
+An effective daily practice is any practice you perform each day that allows you to turn your attention inward and moves you toward achieving conscious relaxation, greater awareness, and/or letting go of mental and emotional patterns

-Having a daily practice is an essential step to overcoming panic attacks and greatly reducing our anxiety.
+Having a daily practice is an essential step to overcoming panic attacks and reducing anxiety.

-When we take an active role in our mental and emotional health, we become less pulled away by our uncontrollable fight-or-flight reactions.
+When you take an active role in your mental and emotional health, you become less pulled away by your uncontrollable fight-or-flight reactions.

-We become less of the victim of our internal and external experiences.
+You become less of a victim of your internal and external experiences.

-As we continue to practice techniques such as conscious deep breathing we develop the internal resources to handle the inevitable storms of daily life.
+As you continue to practice techniques such as conscious deep breathing, you develop the internal resources to handle the inevitable storms of daily life.

-Having a daily practice also greatly improves our ability to calm and relax and consciously activate the parasympathetic nervous system and calm the sympathetic stress response.
+Having a daily practice also improves your ability to calm down, relax, and consciously activate the parasympathetic nervous system while calming the sympathetic stress response.

-(For more on daily practices and techniques you can start right now check out our guides on Meditation, Relaxation or EFT)
+(For more on daily practices and techniques, you can start right now by checking out our guides on Meditation, Relaxation, or EFT.)

-It seems perfectly natural to want to avoid the things in life that cause us pain or discomfort.
+It seems natural to want to avoid the things that cause pain or discomfort.

-And panic attacks rank up there as one of the most uncomfortable experiences most of us will have.
+Panic attacks rank as some of the most uncomfortable experiences many people will have.

-But the problem with avoidance is that by avoiding the situations that “cause” panic attacks (ie; going to the grocery store, making a speech, going to the doctor or dentist, facing a phobia, etc.), we reinforce the fear.
+But the problem with avoidance is that you reinforce the fear by avoiding the situations that "cause" panic attacks (i.e., going to the grocery store, making a speech, going to the doctor or dentist, facing a phobia, etc.).

-When we avoid situations and reinforce the fear, we make the fear stronger, make it more real and see the situation as a valid threat to our personal safety.
+When you avoid situations and reinforce the fear, you make the fear stronger, make it more real, and see the situation as a valid threat to your personal safety.

-The more situations we associate with our panic attacks and the more we avoid these situations, the smaller our world becomes and the greater our overall fear and anxiety.
+The more situations you associate with your panic attacks and the more you avoid these situations, the smaller your world becomes and the greater your overall fear and anxiety.

-While there is no denying that panic attacks are uncomfortable (I have yet to meet anyone that finds panic attacks enjoyable) they are essentially harmless.
+While there is no denying that panic attacks are uncomfortable (I have yet to meet anyone who finds panic attacks enjoyable), they are essentially harmless.

-This concept of panic attacks being harmless is something I will repeat many times in this article – it's important to truly understand to free ourselves from panic attacks.
+This concept of panic attacks being harmless is something I will repeat many times in this article – it's crucial to understand to free yourself from panic attacks.

-When we stop avoiding the situations and begin facing the discomfort fully we begin to loosen the fear and expand our lives.
+When you stop avoiding the situations and fully face the discomfort, you loosen the fear and expand your life.

 Breathe